cromica/cromica.github.io/_posts/2014-03-15-my-journey-to-start-a-blog.markdown

 date:   2014-03-15 07:40:00
 category: "Blog"
 tags: "Jekyll Chocolatey Blogging Github"
-summary: "Now that I written some articles around my journey to start a blog I think it might be very useful to have a short summary of my journey."
+excerpt: "Now that I written some articles around my journey to start a blog I think it might be very useful to have a short summary of my journey."
 image: ""
 ---
 <p class="dropcap">Now that I written some articles around my journey to start a blog I think it might be very useful to have a short summary of my journey.</p>